Innovative Academics: Relevant Programs for Today’s World

 - 56 Academic programs

 - 92 percent of graduates find a mentor while at Denison

 Our Academic Curriculum

-Our commitment to a liberal arts education is expressed in the form of General, Major, and Elective requirements divided nearly equally accross your academic experience.
+Our commitment to a liberal arts education is expressed in the form of General, Major, and Elective courses divided nearly equally across your academic experience.

 General Education: The General Education Program is designed to provide intellectual breadth through experience with a variety of disciplines.
 This program requires a broad exposure to various fields and the development of essential abilities: listening, reading, and observing; reasoning critically and quantitatively; and expressing ideas convincingly in oral discourse as well as the written word.

 Major: The Academic Major promotes the discipline of thought and depth of understanding as it is articulated within a specific field.
 Within the Major, students discover the evolving questions within the field and gain hands-on experiences that lead to greater understanding.

 Electives: Electives provide additional opportunities for students to explore interests and individually design their academic experience.
 Electives may be a mix of structured options, such as a concentration or a semester of off-campus study, or they may be more flexible reflections of personal interest.